ivobeerens-nl/blog/content/blog/2018/09/new-enhancements-in-runecast-analyzer-2-0/index.md

   - "VMware"
 coverImage: "1-2.png"
 author: Ivo Beerens
+url: /2018/09/05/new-enhancements-in-runecast-analyzer-2-0/
 ---

+Runecast Analyzer provides proactive management for VMware environments.
+It discovers potential risks in the VMware environment before they can cause a major outage.
+In 90% of the outages with VMware environments, the root cause is based on a known issue that is already available in the VMware knowledge base.
+Runecast Analyzer uses information from the VMware knowledge base, security hardening guides (VMware, DISA STG and PCI-DSS), and best practices to proactively identify problems or outages before they occur.

 In my last review of Runecast Analyzer I tested version 1.7 ([link](https://www.ivobeerens.nl/2018/02/27/proactively-manage-vSphere-environment-runecast-analyzer/)) with vSphere and vSAN support.
 The next version (1.8) included NSX-V support and a couple of weeks ago version 2.0 is of Runecast Analyzer is released.
 This version includes the following new enhancements.